tesseractcryptocurrency/Tesseract/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `dogecoind` for your own use.
+You can ignore this section if you are building `tesseractd` for your own use.

-dogecoind/dogecoin-cli binaries are not included in the Dogecoin-Qt.app bundle.
+tesseractd/tesseract-cli binaries are not included in the Tesseract-Qt.app bundle.

-If you are building `dogecoind` or `Dogecoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `tesseractd` or `Tesseract-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: